Robert E. Lee Monument (Richmond, Virginia): Background

-Throughout the war, many American Southerners viewed Lee as a war hero and a master strategist.
+Throughout the war, Southerners generally viewed Lee as a war hero and a master strategist.
 Following the death of Robert E. Lee in 1870, several organizations were formed with the goal of erecting a monument to Lee in Richmond.
-These included survivors of Lee's Army of Northern Virginia, the Lee Monument Association led by Confederate general Jubal Early, and the Ladies' Lee Monument Association.
+These included survivors of Lee's Army of Northern Virginia, the Lee Monument Association led by Confederate General Jubal Early, and the Ladies' Lee Monument Association.
 These organizations were merged into the Lee Monument Commission in 1886, led by Lee's nephew and Virginia governor Fitzhugh Lee and together the funds combined to $52,000.